oguru/DnD-AI/Session/10 - Loose Ends.md

 ## Unexpected Reunions

-### Spotting Dart
-As you move through the crowded streets filled with refugees and rebuilding efforts, Okurak's keen eyes spot a familiar figure trying to blend into a group of displaced citizens near a relief station. **Dart**, the skinny, wheezy dwarf from his old crew, is hunched over and clearly attempting to remain inconspicuous.

-When he realizes he's been spotted, his shoulders slump in defeat rather than fear.
-The usual cowardly demeanor is replaced by something resembling shame and desperate hope.

-### Dart's Revelation
-**Dart:** *[coughing and wheezing]* "Okurak...
-I...
-I know you have every reason to kill me, but please, just listen for a moment.
-I was never working for Fazrahl by choice."

-**The Truth About Dart:**
-- When Fazrahl performed the city-wide ritual to steal Pelor's power, the magical domination that had controlled Dart for years suddenly broke
-- Fazrahl's transformation into a new divine entity severed his mental connections to his old pawns
-- The ritual failed to affect Dart because he was neither strong enough nor innocent enough to be a viable target
-- With the domination lifted, Dart was flooded with horrific memories of everything he'd been forced to do while under Fazrahl's control
-- He fled Athkatla in terror and sought refuge here among the other displaced people

-**Dart's Proof:** He still carries the **Celestine Dawn communication crystal** that Fazrahl used to give him orders, but it now shows only static and dead energy.

 ### Elderon's Appearance
 As Dart finishes his explanation, a familiar voice calls out from behind a cart of supplies: "Ah, there you are.
 Right on schedule."